An Algorithm for Checking Injectivity of Specialization Maps from Elliptic Surfaces: N eron's Specialization Theorem

 see \S \ref{sec:examples}.
 Then, using Sage, one can check that the specialization $E_2$ has $E_2(\mathbb Q) \cong \mathbb Z$.
 Hence $\closure[1]{\sigma_2}$ is a map from a group of order 4 to a group of order 2, so $\closure[1]{\sigma_2}$ cannot be injective. \end{example}

 Thus we will need to check both of the conditions as part of the following proof of N\'eron's specialization theorem for subgroups.
-For a more general statement of N\'eron's specialization theorem, see \cite{Lang-DiophantineGeometry}.
+For a more general version of this theorem, see \cite{Lang-DiophantineGeometry}.

 \begin{theorem} Let $E/\mathbb Q(t)$ be a nonconstant elliptic curve given by the Weierstrass equation

 and let $M < E(\mathbb Q(t))$ be a subgroup of rank at least 1 such that the inclusion $M \to E(\mathbb Q(t))$ satisfies the hypotheses of Proposition \ref{prop:grouptheory}.
 Then there exists a set $S_M$ which differs from a Hilbert set by finitely many elements such that for each $t_0 \in S_M$ the specialization map $\sigma_{t_0}|_M: M \to E_{t_0}(\mathbb Q)$ is injective. \end{theorem}